 While not required by Delaware law or the terms of our Charter, we have elected to have our social and environmental performance, accountability and transparency assessed against the proprietary criteria established by an independent non-profit organization.
 As a result of this assessment, we have been designated as a "Certified B Corporation," which refers to companies that are certified as meeting certain levels of social and environmental performance, accountability and transparency.
 The standards for Certified B Corporation certification are set by an independent organization and may change over time.
-Currently, we are required to recertify as a Certified B Corporation once every three years, with our next certification required by October 20, 2023.
 Our reputation could be harmed if we lose our status as a Certified B Corporation, whether by our choice or by our failure to continue to meet the certification requirements, if that failure or change were to create a perception that we are more focused on financial performance and are no longer as committed to the values shared by Certified B Corporations.
 Likewise, our reputation could be harmed if our publicly reported Certified B Corporation score declines.